 Solo retirement plans are a common option for self-employed individuals to manage their tax burden and potentially reduce their taxable income.
 The most popular retirement savings plans for entrepreneurs include the individual 401(k) and the Simplified Employee Pension (SEP IRA).

+When creating a financial plan as you start your business, it’s imperative to search for the right type of retirement package for your employees.
 The right retirement plan can help you attract (and keep) high-quality employees and provide tax benefits.

 If you establish an employer-sponsored retirement plan, your business may be eligible for an immediate federal income tax deduction for funding the plan — and you can generally contribute pretax dollars into a retirement account.

 Consider the following types of retirement plans for business owners: